oswaldobapvicjr/confectory/README.md

 ## How to include it

-Confectory was designed to work with the lowest-possible number of transitive dependencies.
-So, we offer separate modules that can be selected according to the client needs, optimizing your application:
+Confectory was designed to work with the lowest possible number of transitive dependencies.
+So, we offer separate modules that can be selected according to the client's needs, optimizing your application:

 | Module                                                                                                                                   | Providers         | Properties | XML     | JSON    | YAML    | TOML    |
 |------------------------------------------------------------------------------------------------------------------------------------------|-------------------|:----------:|:-------:|:-------:|:-------:|:-------:|